american-perspectives-capstone/american-attitudes/README.md

 <a name='feature_importance'></a>
 ## Feature Importance
 > Of the models mentioned above, our best performing model was the Random Forest Classifier with depth 8, min samples leaf 3.
 We utilized this model to perform feature importance on the features in our dataset.
-We found that public education and US economics are major drivers of pessimism.
+We found that public education and U.S. economics are major drivers of pessimism.

 ![feature_importance_plot](images/feature_importance.jpeg)